Lafayette Sex Crime Defense Attorneys

 Sex offender registration includes strict reporting requirements, public notification, and severe penalties for violations that can drastically affect housing, employment, and personal relationships.
 We can evaluate whether registration applies to your case and identify any legal avenues that may limit or avoid registration.

-How Can I Defend Against a Sex Crime Charge?
+How Can I Defend Against a Sex Crime Charge in Lafayette?

 Common legal defenses against sex crime charges include: